 We have developed and promote ACHD patient education.
 With one of the only patient education lecture series in the US, we provide bimonthly ACHD educational lectures to our ACHD patients and families.
 Over the past 5 years we have delivered educational lectures along with dinner to our patients on various general topics such as; Diet and Exercise, How to Manage Heart Failure at Home, Psychological Support for ACHD Patients, Social Service Needs for ACHD Patient, Electrical Issues Pacemakers and Arrhythmias, Interventional Cardiac Catheterization for ACHD and Pregnancy and Heart Disease; and also lesion specific lectures including Tetralogy of Fallot, Coarctation of the Aorta, Transposition of the Great Arteries, and Single Ventricle/Fontan.
 The ACHD fellow participates by helping to provide some of the lectures for this series.

 COACH is leading the way in ACHD research.
-Directed by Ali Zaidi, MD, our ACHD program over the past 5 years has focused on developing and implementing important clinical research in several areas.
+Our ACHD program has focused on developing and implementing important clinical research in several areas.
 The ACHD fellow is an integral part of the research team, participating in their own directed projects as well as projects initiated and performed by the ACHD team.
 Book chapters, peer review articles, review papers, local presentations, and national presentations are an expected part of the ACHD fellowship.
 We help provide the research support with dedicated ACHD research coordinator, IRB and database personnel so the fellow can focus on the research.
 See the fellow page for research accomplishments of our ACHD fellows.
 We also hold a T32 NIH Training Grant in CHD and currently Jamie Jackson, PhD is performing Psychology Research in ACHD as part of this training grant.

 We are helping to Shape the ACHD National Agenda.
 Members of the COACH team have initiated, developed and accomplished several goals within the National Agenda for US ACHD care.
 Recent and ongoing activities include: